69 Creative Hobbies for a Better You in 2025

 23. Puzzles

-Another creative hobby that gained popularity during the pandemic is puzzling.
+Another creative hobby that recently gained popularity is puzzling.
 There’s something so calming about fitting together different jigsaw pieces, and of course, the feeling of immense satisfaction when you finish is hard to beat.
+Frame your completed puzzles and give them away as gifts to friends.

 24. Reading